klasharr/php-wordpress-ssc-members/README.md

 ## Can I use it?

-It's now October 2017, come back in December as there are a couple of things to change.
-It is now in production on [http://www.swanagesailingclub.org.uk/](http://www.swanagesailingclub.org.uk/).
+Check out the GitHub issues and see if you want to use it.
+I will explore access restrictions based on role and capabilities which might change things a lot.
+It is however now in production on [http://www.swanagesailingclub.org.uk/](http://www.swanagesailingclub.org.uk/).

 ## Can I request a feature?

 Yes.
 Reach me at: [https://klaus.blog/contact/](https://klaus.blog/contact/) or raise an issue.

+## Tested up to

+WordPress 4.8.3 Nov 2017
+Jetpack 5.4 Nov 2017